apocc/apocc/README.md

 ### **Hi there 💪, I'm apocc**

 #### According to some I'm a .NET developer but I dabble in almost anything code related... well except Python... oh, and Java.
-Those are on a need to code basis 😜.
+Those are need to code only 😜.

 ---